 Plan to Use Plenty of Towels

 Think one towel will be enough at bath time?
 Think again.
 Your dog’s coat may be highly resistant to drying out, which means you’ll have to do your best to sop up all the moisture you can.
-Start at your canine’s head and work your way to the torso, legs, paws and tail.
+Start at your pup’s head and work your way to the torso, legs, paws and tail.

 Use a Blow Dryer on Low Heat